Kuadrant/authorino/docs/tutorials/showcase/README.md

 - **Authorino**<br/>
     The AuthN/AuthZ enforcer that will watch and apply Authorino `Service` custom resources in the Kubernetes/OpenShift server.
 - **Keycloak**<br/>
-    To issue OIDC access tokens and to provide adhoc resource data for the authorization payload.
+    To issue OIDC access tokens and to provide ad hoc resource data for the authorization payload.
 The server is bundled with the following preloaded settings and realm resources:
     - Admin console: http://localhost:8080/auth/admin (admin/p)
     - Preloaded realm: **kuadrant**
     - Preloaded clients: